hakam00ra/MQTT_Client/README.md

 # Paho MQTT Client

-This is a python MQTT Client primarily used for quick testing of IoT devices.
+Python MQTT Client primarily used for quick testing of IoT devices.